finemo.evaluation

 Parameters

-• regions (Float[ndarray, "N 4 L"]): Input contribution score regions multiplied by one-hot sequences.
+• regions (Float[ndarray, "N 4 L"]): Input contribution score regions multiplied by one-hot sequences, OR Input one-hot encoded sequences.
 Shape: (n_peaks, 4, region_width) where 4 represents DNA bases (A,C,G,T).

 • positions_df (pl.DataFrame): DataFrame containing hit positions with required columns: